 This study focuses on “repeated hedonic experiences”, or the repeated carrying-out of activities we gain pleasure from in order to receive more enjoyment and positive feelings.
 This has much to do with rereading, and explains why I haven’t yet got bored of the almighty Russian tome I gained so much from on my first reading.

-This applies to music, art and other enjoyable experiences too
+It rewards our brain just like returning to favourite music, art and other enjoyable experiences

 The repeated contact or reacquaintance with a hedonistic experience, be it reading, a piece of music, or something entirely different, results in a “renewed appreciation” of the experience and even provides mental health benefits, the research suggests.

-As well as being enjoyable, rereading allows us to increase our knowledge of a book’s plot or characters, and therefore certainly form more developed and well-considered judgements.
+As well as being enjoyable, rereading allows us to increase our knowledge of a book’s plot or characters, and certainly form more developed opinions and relationships with beloved protagonists.

 If a novel contains a character that we can relate to, time spent rereading may allow us to further compare our own life and situation with that of the character, and as a result find encouragement, reassurance, or a guide forwards.
 To read more on this, check out my post on fiction as a simulation of real life.

-1. Try jotting down on paper some of the books that you have most enjoyed reading
+1. Note down some of the books that you have most enjoyed reading

 Any book that brings up positive memories or feelings is worth noting down, as is any novel with an immediately memorable plot or character.